eclipse-thingweb/playground/playground-cli/README.md

 This is a node.js based tool

+* You can use the `playground-core` package as an API to validate TDs in your own packages.
+* You can use the `playground-assertion` package to integrate assertion testing via an API in your own packages.
+* You can use the `playground-web` package to host/adapt your own browser version of the WoT playground.
-* You can use the `playground-cli` package to test one/multiple TDs via the command line.
+* You can use this package to test one/multiple TDs via the command line.

-* Run `node Scripts/playground.js "./WebContent/Examples/Valid/actionReponse.json"` to validate a Thing Description found at `./WebContent/Examples/Valid/actionReponse.json'.
+* Run `node index.js "./node_modules/playground-core/examples/valid/actionReponse.json"` to validate a Thing Description found at './node_modules/playground-core/examples/valid/actionReponse.json'.
 You can replace this with a TD you want to validate.

-## Script based Assertion Tester
+## Script based Assertion Tester (-a parameter)

 297 out of 349 assertions of the TD specification can be tested with this tool.

 This tool checks which assertions are satisfied by a given Thing Description(s).
 The assertions are modeled as JSON Schema or as scripts. 'playground-assertions/assertions' has the JSON Schema assertions.
-To use this tool from the root directory of the repository:
+To use this tool (`node index.js` can be replaced by `npm start`):

-* Change to playground directory
+* Change to `playground-cli` directory
 * Run npm install
-* For single TD: Run 'npm run-script testTD an_example_TD_location'.
-E.g. 'npm run-script testTD ../WebContent/Examples/Valid/JsonLdThing.json'
+* For single TD: Run 'node index.js an_example_TD_location -a'.
+E.g. `node index.js ./node_modules/playground-core/examples/valid/JsonLdThing.json -a`
-  * You can specify the output location and filename in an argument that comes after the input, e.g. npm run-script testTD inputTD.json outputResult.csv
+  * You can specify the output location and filename with the -o argument, e.g. `node index.js inputTD.json -o outputResult -a`
-* For a directory with **only** TDs: Run 'npm run-script testImplementation a_directory_location'.
-E.g. 'npm run-script testImplementation ../WebContent/Examples/Valid/'
+* For a directory with **only** TDs: Run 'node index.js a_directory_location'.
+E.g. `node index.js ./node_modules/playground-core/examples/valid/`
-* The result(s) are found in the 'AssertionTester/Results' with a file per id of the tested TD(s)
+* The result(s) are found in the './out' merged into one report (unless the --assertion-nomerge parameter -n is set, then a report for every Td is created)
-  * There will be a .csv and a .json file.
-The .csv version has the format required by the implementation report and the .json version is provided for using the results in other tools, such as merging the results
+  * By default there will be a .csv file, with the --assertions-nocsv parameter -c there will be a .json file.
+The .csv version has the format required by the implementation report and the .json version is provided for using the results in other tools, such as merging the results.
   * The result can be pass, fail or not-impl
   * Some assertions have an underscore, i.e. `_` before the last word.
 This means that this assertion is a sub assertion of a parent assertion.
 For example, td-actions assertion required the existence of action interaction in the TD and also the uniqueness of the names of actions.
 Because of this, there will be two assertions generated in the results with following names: td-actions_existence and td-actions_uniqueness.
   * If there is a sub assertion, there is always a parent assertion.
 Look above to find the parent assertion.
 If one child assertion is not implemented, the parent will be also marked as not implemented.
-* Merge the results if you have an implementation that produced multiple TDs.
+* Merge the results if you have an implementation that produced multiple TDs and you created multiple single reports for them.
+To merge them they have to be .csv reports, otherwise the program won't recognize them as reports.
 To do so, you can use one of the following ways:
-  1. Give multiple result files as arguments: `npm run-script merge ./Results/result-urn:another.csv ./Results/result-urn:dev:wot:com:example:servient:lamp.csv`
+  1. Give multiple result files as arguments: `node index.js ./out/result-urn:another.csv ./out/result-urn:dev:wot:com:example:servient:lamp.csv -a`
-     * You can put as many TDs as you want after `npm run-script merge`
+     * You can put as many reports as you want after `node index.js` and before `-a`
-  2. Give a directory containing multiple result files `npm run-script merge ./Results/*`
+  2. Give a directory containing multiple result files `node index.js ./out/ -a`
-* You can clean the Results directory with `npm run-script clean` in Linux
-* You can check the coverage of tge results.csv file with `npm run-script coverage results.csv` which will output a list to the std output indicating how many assertions passed, failed or not implemented
+* You can check the coverage of tge results.csv file with `node index.js results.csv -a` which will output a list to the std output indicating how many assertions passed, failed or not implemented

 **WARNING**: If you see an error like `ajv.errors[0].params.allowedValue` this very probably means that your TD is not valid at a specific point.
 Scroll up to see the precise error message